Here’s my guide to visiting the lovely town of Mantua in northern Italy’s Lombardy region.

 In what seems like a storm, the gods fling down pillars and lightening bolts.
 Buildings topple.
 The giants cringe and scream at their terrible fate.
 The frescos are pulsating, powerful, and rhythmic.

-In person, the Te Palace frescos are akin to visiting the Sistine Chapel in the Vatican Museums.
+In person, the Te Palace frescos are so powerful that they’re akin to visiting the Sistine Chapel in the Vatican Museums.

 6. Basilica di Sant’Andrea | Basilica of Saint Andrew

 Ludovico III commissioned the great Renaissance architect Alberti to build the city’s great 15th century Basilica of Sant’Andrea.
-It dates from the same period as Mantegna’s Camera deli Sposi.
+The church is a top attraction in Mantua, dating from the same period as Mantegna’s Camera deli Sposi.
 The basilica is a veritable milestone in the history of architecture.

 Sant’Andrea is famed for allegedly housing a holy relic of Christ’s blood, brought to Mantua by St. Longinus, the Roman centurion who pierced Christ’s side.
 That relic is removed from the crypt and displayed, with celebratory panache, once a year on Good Friday.

 The basilica is named Saint Andrew because he helped the bumbling Mantuans.
 When Mantua was under attack, the citizens feared the relic would be stolen and hid it away.